Sex Counselor & Therapist – Career, Salary & State Licensure

 Here are examples of PhD programs that can move a licensed medical health professional toward a career as an AASECT-certified sex therapist:

-The following examples of post-graduate certificates include those specifically designed to push licensed medical health professionals toward sex therapy, and those programs that could help aspiring sex-therapists to train to carve out a therapeutic niche:
+The following examples of post-graduate certificates include those specifically designed to push licensed medical health professional toward sex therapy, and those programs that could help aspiring sex-therapists to train with the intention of carving out a therapeutic niche:

 Step 7: Apply for AASECT Certification in Sex Therapy (Optional, Timeline Varies)